 6. What and when are the major Christian holidays?

 Christmas always happens on December 25.
-The dates for the celebration for Good Friday, Easter, and Pentecost have no fixed dates although they are connected.
+The celebration for Good Friday, Easter, and Pentecost have no fixed dates, although they are connected.
 From the Bible, we know that Jesus was crucified on the Friday before the Jewish Passover celebrations.
 He rose from the death on Passover.
 Hence, we celebrate Good Friday every year three days before Passover, Easter on Passover, and Pentecost seven Sundays after Easter.

 On Christmas, we celebrate the birth of Jesus.
 He was born in Bethlehem in a manger to Mary and Joseph of Nazareth.
 The two had traveled to Bethlehem to be counted in the Census that was ordered by Caesar Augustus.
 All inns were full, and they could only find a roof over their head in the stable.

 In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
 And everyone went to their own town to register.

 So, Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 He went there to register with Mary, who was pledged to be married to him and was expecting a child.
 While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no guest room available for them.
 (Luke 2: 2-7)

 The symbolism behind Jesus’ birth should not be lost.
 God’s son was born in a frail environment and protected only by God and the angels!
 God will always protect the poor, lost, and persecuted who believe in him!